Qumulo/docs/administrator-guide/s3-api/creating-managing-s3-buckets.md

 ### Configuring the Default Bucket Directory Prefix for S3 Buckets
 The _default bucket directory prefix_ is the directory under which Qumulo Core creates new bucket root directories when it creates S3 buckets by using the `CreateBucket` S3 API action or when you create an S3 bucket without specifying a directory {{site.s3.permissions.APIorCLI}}.

-By default, the default bucket directory prefix for newly created buckets is the cluster's root directory, `/`.
+By default, the default bucket directory prefix for newly created buckets is the cluster's root directory (`/`).
+Thus, if you create a bucket named `my-bucket`, its root directory is `/my-bucket`.

 * To view the current default bucket directory prefix {{site.s3.permissions.APIorCLI}}, you need {{site.s3.permissions.bucketsRead}}.